Pope Francis opens a big Vatican meeting on the church's future and says 'everyone' is welcome

 Pope Francis opens a big Vatican meeting on the church’s future and says ‘everyone’ is welcome

-VATICAN CITY (AP) — Pope Francis opened a big meeting on the future of the Catholic Church on Wednesday by saying it was in need of repair to make it a place of welcome for “everyone, everyone, everyone,” not a rigid barricade riven by fears and ideology.
+VATICAN CITY (AP) — Pope Francis said the Catholic Church was in need of repair to make it a place of welcome for “everyone, everyone, everyone,” as he opened a big meeting on the future of the faith that has sparked hope among progressives and alarm among conservatives.

-Francis presided over a solemn Mass in St. Peter’s Square to formally open the meeting, which progressives are hoping will lead to more women in leadership roles and conservatives are warning could split the church.
+Francis presided over a solemn Mass in St. Peter’s Square to formally open the meeting.
+But he warned both camps in the church’s culture wars to put their “human strategies, political calculations or ideological battles” aside and let the Holy Spirit guide debate.

+“We’re not here to create a parliament, but to walk together with the gaze of Jesus,” he said.

 Rarely in recent times has a Vatican gathering generated as much hope, hype and fear as this three-week, closed-door meeting, known as a synod.
 It won’t make any binding decisions and is only the first session of a two-year process.
 But it nevertheless has drawn an acute battle line in the church’s perennial left-right divide and marks a defining moment for Francis and his reform agenda.